palladius/clouddeploy-platinum-path/README.md

   routine will touch a file called `.executed_ok.04-status.sh.touch`.
 This will leave a breadcrumb trail which tells you where the script failed:

-  TODO(ricc): image
+  TODO(ricc): image on breacrumbs

 * Everything in this is scripted except one point which requires manual intervention between step 6 and step 7, which is why I called the manual intervention 6.5 which I then moved at the beginning of the instructions (so now it looks more lie 0.065).

-<--
+### Scripts from 1 to 16

+0. `00-init.sh`.
+This scripts parses the ENV vars in env.sh and sets your GCLOUD, SKAFFOLD and GKE environment for success.
+If you leave this project, do something else with gcloud or GKE and come back to it tomorrow, its always safe to execute it once or even twice.

+    🐧ricc@derek:~/clouddeploy-platinum-path$ ./00-init.sh

+1. Setting up GKE clusters (`./01-set-up-GKE-clusters.sh`).
+This script sets up 3 autopilot clusters:

+* cicd-noauto-canary.
+It will contain canary workloads (pre-prod)
+* cicd-noauto-prod.
+It will contain production workloads.
+* cicd-noauto-dev.
+It will contain everything else (dev, staging, and my tests).
+It will also be the *default* cluster.

+Note:  Cluster Build can take several minutes to complete.
+You can check progress by viewing the `Kubernetes Engine` -> `Kubernetes clusters` screen, or just have a ☕.

+2. `./02-setup-skaffold-cache-bucket.sh` Setup Skaffold Cache.
+This script creates a bucket which we'll use as Skaffold Cache.
+This will make your Cloud Builds super-fast!
+Thanks @bielski for this tip!

-## Install (TODO(ricc): REMOVE once Set up paragpah is done)
+## Express Install

-* Create a project on GCP and assign billing to it.
-* `cp .env.sh.dist .env.sh`
-* Edit away with your personal project ids.
-* `sh 00-init.sh` and so on.. for all steps.
+* Make sure you did the mirrot github repo and your github user is in your env.sh.
-* Do steps 1,2,3,4,5,6 automatically: `make first-half`
+* Do steps 1,2,3,4,5,6 automatically: `make first-half` (should ~always work)
-* Follow manual instructions for `6.5` **below**.
-* Do steps 7,8,9,..,16 automatically - `make second-half`
+* Do steps 7,8,9,..,16 automatically - `make second-half` (can fail if you made mistake in the mirror repo setup)

 You should be good to go!

-For more shenaningans you might need to install `lolcat` (`gem install lolcat`) as it colors my life and most likely yours too.
-Some scripts in here can all be found in my [Swiss-Army Knife repo](https://github.com/palladius/sakura/), but the ones needed for this are all uinder `bin/`.
+Note: Some scripts in here can all be found in my [Swiss-Army Knife repo](https://github.com/palladius/sakura/), but the ones needed for this are all under `bin/`.

--->

-### Manual part (step 6.5)

-I'm working on it in a Google Doc ATM (go/ricc-cd-canary-doc).
-When finished I'll migrate text and images here.
-Meanwhile, you can follow the official docs here:

-* To connect your github repo: https://cloud.google.com/build/docs/automating-builds/github/build-repos-from-github

 ## The apps